dannen/chatterbox_cli/README.md

 | `--debug`               | `False` | Disable all warning suppression to show library warnings and progress bars.                  |
 | `--silent`              | `False` | Suppress all informational console output for a quiet run.                                 |

+### Directories

+**1. Source**

+    The source directory is where your sample audio files should be located.
+Placing them there allows for the script to cycle through all of them with the --batch-dir command.
+    ```
+    mkdir source
+    ```

+**2. Output**

+    The output directory is automatically created by running the script without the -o flag.
+You can make it ahead of time if you prefer.
+    ```
+    mkdir output
+    ```

 ### Examples

 **1. Basic Generation with Voice Clone**